EaterLabs/gophor/README.md

 - Fix file cache only updating if main gophermap changes (but not sub files)

 - Personal user gopherspaces

-- Finish checking we abide by CGI 1.1 standard

 - Remapping of file paths